jbx-protocol/juice-docs/docs/v4/learn/overview.md

 ---

 ### Customizations with hooks
-Projects can use custom hooks to extend or override default treasury behavior:
+Projects can use custom hooks to extend or override default behavior:
 - **[`IJBRulesetDataHook`](/docs/v4/api/core/interfaces/IJBRulesetDataHook.md)**: Define custom logic for fund receipts or token cash-outs.
 - **[`IJBPayHook`](/docs/v4/api/core/interfaces/IJBPayHook.md)**: Define custom logic for what happens when a payment is received.
 - **[`IJBCashOutHook`](/docs/v4/api/core/interfaces/IJBCashOutHook.md)**: Define custom logic for what happens when a token holder cashes out their tokens.